 B) Keeps heat to an absolute minimum, which eliminates the bruising that occurs when chopping, due to contact with metal, or over-working that comes occurs when there’s too much heat (electric machines)

 Translation?
 Brighter flavours in your curry pastes, creamier pestos and guacamoles, zestier chimichurri and other sauces, and so much more.
-In fact, since the primary use of mortar and pestles is to process key flavour-building ingredients like garlic, ginger, and spices, there’s no dish this tool cannot improve.
+In fact, since the primary use of pestle and mortars is to process key flavour-building ingredients like garlic, ginger, and spices, there’s no dish this tool cannot improve.

 Its appeal does not lie in convenience, but in the pure, elemental act of getting the most flavour out of your ingredients.

-A versatile small-medium granite mortar and pestle from Cole & Mason.
+A versatile small-medium granite pestle and mortar from Cole & Mason.

-Due to the mortar and pestle’s enduring appeal, different versions of it exist all over the world, from Mexican molcajete, made of very coarse volcanic stone, to the small wine glass–shaped ebony mortar and pestles found in Mozambique.
-Every style of mortar and pestle matches the cuisine of the place it comes from—for example, the Japanese suribachi is made of ceramic with fine grooves throughout its interior, perfect for grinding small, oil-rich sesame seeds.
+Due to the pestle and mortar’s enduring appeal, different versions of it exist all over the world, from Mexican molcajete, made of very coarse volcanic stone, to the small wine glass–shaped ebony mortar and pestles found in Mozambique.
+Every style of mortar and pestle matches the cuisine of the place it comes from – for example, the Japanese suribachi is made of ceramic with fine grooves throughout its interior, perfect for grinding small, oil-rich sesame seeds.

 Since we at Borough Kitchen are London-based home cooks, we wanted to provide our customers with the most versatile options, ones suited to the widest swathe of cuisines.
 We also looked for types that meet our core values of function, quality and durability.
 After testing, we found the best, most versatile options were made of porcelain and granite with unpolished interiors, as the rougher texture allows for more friction.

-Both porcelain and granite are hard-wearing and durable, which is key in a mortar and pestle as you are using brute force.
-Both will complete all the tasks you throw at it with flying colours—but granite does some tasks better than porcelain, and vice versa.
+Both porcelain (or ceramic) and granite are hard-wearing and durable, which is key in a pestle and mortar as you are using brute force.
+Both will complete all the tasks you throw at it with flying colours – but granite does some tasks better than porcelain, and vice versa.

-There are two main considerations here: what you want to prepare in a mortar and pestle, and how much effort you want to put into cleaning it.
+There are two main considerations here: what you want to prepare in a pestle and mortar, and how much effort you want to put into cleaning it.

 Left: MasterClass 20x12cm granite mortar and pestle.
 Right: Milton Brook ceramic (porcelain) mortar and pestle.